gbmhunter/blog/content/electronics/circuit-design/what-are-transfer-functions-poles-and-zeroes/_index.md

 {{% /tip %}}

 {{% figure src="low-pass-rc-filter-phase.png" width="600px" caption="The phase response of the the low-pass RC filter, found by plotting `\(Eq.\ \ref{eq:phase-response-lp-rc-filter}\)`" %}}

-## Pole Zero Plots (Argand Diagrams)

-Poles and zeroes are plotted in a _Argand diagram_ in what is called a _pole-zero plot_ to give the reader an understanding on how the circuit responds.

-* Zeroes contribute +90 of phase and increase the magnitude, above the zero frequency.
-* Poles contribute -90 of phase and decrease the magnitude, above the pole frequency.

-Poles are normally drawn as X's on the graph, and zeroes as O's.
-Unless you are building an oscillator, poles in the right-hand half of the plane (having a positive real component) are a bad thing, as they represent an instability.

-{{% figure src="poles-graph.png" width="900px" caption="Argand diagram showing how the location of poles (no zeroes shown) on a pole zero plots shows how components of the system respond to transients (i.e. impulses)." %}}

 ## Transfer Function Design Tools